Yazhini2677/AWS-Infrastructure-Provisioning-Automation/README.md

 terraform destroy
 ```

-Or trigger the Jenkins pipeline with the `DESTROY` parameter set to `true` (requires separate confirmation).

 ## Security Notes

 - Database and app-tier instances have **no public IP** — only reachable via ALB (app) or bastion (SSH).